HichamBaydoun/Cosmetics-Shop-Database/README.md

 # Cosmetics-Shop-Database
-Database + Documentation for a cosmetics/makeup shop, the documentation includes:
+Database + Documentation for a cosmetics/makeup shop, the documentation includes:.
 - Project Description
 - ERD
 - Mapping